LuisRodriguez-Solstice/VolleyJacksonRequest/README.md

 VolleyJacksonRequest
 ====================
-Library containing Volley and Jackson and JsonRequest implementation to fetch from source with Volley and map to supplied POJO.
+Library containing Volley and Jackson and JsonRequest implementation to make a network request and map the response to a POJO.